Tom Power, entertainment reporter

-Not too much is known about They Cloned Tyrone, but its synopsis reads as follows: "A series of eerie events thrusts an unlikely trio (Jamie Foxx, John Boyega and Teyonah Parris) onto the trail of a nefarious government conspiracy in this pulpy mystery caper."
-By the sounds of things, then, this new Netflix film – from first time director Juel Taylor – has more than a few tricks up its sleeve.
+Not too much is known about They Cloned Tyrone, but its synopsis reads as follows: "A series of eerie events thrusts an unlikely trio (Jamie Foxx, John Boyega, and Teyonah Parris) onto the trail of a nefarious government conspiracy in this pulpy mystery caper."
+By the sounds of things, then, this new Netflix movie – from first time director Juel Taylor – has more than a few tricks up its sleeve.
 Its cast looks pretty great, too.

-Release date: October 13
+Release date: July 28

 Chicken Run: Dawn of the Nugget

-Release date: November 10 (rumored)
+Release date: November 10

 Release date: December 22

 Army of the Dead director Zack Snyder is returning to Netflix this year with Rebel Moon, an epic space opera reportedly inspired by both Star Wars and Akira Kurosawa’s Seven Samurai.
 The film's official synopsis reads as follows: "A peaceful colony on the edge of the galaxy is threatened by the armies of a tyrannical regent named Balisarius.
 The desperate civilians dispatch Kora, a young woman who has a mysterious past to seek out warriors from nearby planets to help them challenge the regent."

 Sofia Boutella, Charlie Hunnam, Ray Fisher, Djimon Hounsou, Jena Malone, Corey Stoll, Ed Skrein, and Anthony Hopkins are all confirmed to star, which we expect will enjoy a limited theatrical release before it lands on Netflix.